CS234319/safot/Mini-Lisp.ShellTestFramework/README.md

 export WORK_AROUND=1
 make all -C ./Mini-Lisp.Chic/
 ```
+(this is done automatically in _./bin/run_all_tests.sh_)<br>
-Because the current memory infrastructure of the C implementation of Mini-Lisp,
+Because the current memory infrastructure of the C implementation of Mini-Lisp
-has no Garbage Collector yet, there is a temporary workaround that increase the memory,
+has no Garbage Collector yet, there are not enough memory when running these flow tests,
+so there is a temporary workaround that increase the memory, by setting the basic word integer
-by setting the basic word integer from int32 to int64.<br>
+from int32 to int64.<br>
 According to Yossi Gil, this workaround must not (!) be part of the Mini-Lisp
 implementation (and of course not part of the production) and thus can only be use
-temporary with this environment variable.<br>
+temporary with this environment variable, in order to successfully run the flow tests without
+out of memory errors.<br>
 It must be deleted after the garbage collector will be implemented in the
-memory infrastructure in the future.
+memory infrastructure in the future.<br>